 If you were to go down the path of a best of breed approach for the examples listed above you would be faced with multiple system integrations and most likely require an iPaaS platform (e.g. Dell Boomi, Jitterbit, etc.) to assist in the management of the integrations.

-But don't just take our word for it, NetSuite was Recognized as a “Challenger” in Cloud Core Financial Management Suites by Gartner for large and enterprise size companies in June 2017.
+But don't just take our word for it, NetSuite was Recognized as a “Leader” in Cloud Core Financial Management Suites by Gartner for large and enterprise size companies in June 2018.

-In addition, G2 Crowd, a leading business software review platform came out with their "Best Accounting Software" review this month that placed NetSuite in the "highest overall market presence" category for cloud-based ERP solutions aimed at the SMB and Mid-Market space.
+In addition to the Gartner Magic Quadrant report, G2 Crowd, a leading business software review platform, came out with their "Best Accounting Software" review that placed NetSuite in the "highest overall market presence" category for cloud-based ERP solutions aimed at the SMB and Mid-Market space.

-Bottom line, NetSuite can compete and lead both in the enterprise space as well as in the SMB space across many types of industries and business models.
+PRO: NetSuite can compete and lead both in the SMB and enterprise space across many types of industries and business models.